rmvdesign/digitalgarden/src/site/notes/Narrative/Concepts/Tech/Theotech Products/Theotech GlassRead.md

 {"aliases":null,"tags":null,"dg-publish":true,"Type":"Computer","Target Market":["Consumer"],"permalink":"/narrative/concepts/tech/theotech-products/theotech-glass-read/","dgPassFrontmatter":true}
 ---

 The [[Narrative/Factions/Corporations/Theotech, LLC\|Theotech]] GlassRead is a transparent tablet designed specifically for reading newspaper articles and other printed media.
-Made of clear polycarbonate, the GlassRead allows users to read their favorite print publications in a digital format without sacrificing the feel of holding a physical newspaper.
+Made of frosted polycarbonate with a hard plastic frame, the GlassRead allows users to read their favourite print publications in a digital format without sacrificing the feel of holding a physical newspaper.
+It is a low-power device using liquid crystal arrays to display text and images on the frosted surface, and is usually updated twice a day through the radio in the microprocessor assembly in the frame.
+Due to not having an internal backlight, the power consumption is very low and lasts for nearly 50 days on a charge.

 The GlassRead was commissioned by the [[Narrative/Factions/Corporations/Inter Planet Indicator\|Inter Planet Indicator]], the largest newspaper in the known galaxy, and remains the primary client for the device.
 However, other magazines and publications can also use the GlassRead P, a variant of the original device that is formatted to accommodate different page sizes and layouts.